ARPA-SIMC/cosmo-model-training/doc/input_constant_data.md

 ### IFS/ERA ###

-Conversely, in our case-study setup we will use data from ECMWF reanalysis (ERA), in this case the data are retrieved from ECMWF archive interpolated on a simple lat/lon grid, so only one single file with external parameters in grib format is needed:
+Conversely, in a case-study setup it is confortable to use data from ECMWF reanalysis (ERA), which is publicly distributed, in this case the data are retrieved from ECMWF archive interpolated on a simple lat/lon grid, so only one single file with external parameters in grib format is needed:

 ```
  &DATA